Ethnic pornography

 Ethnic pornography is a genre of pornography featuring performers of specific ethnic groups, or depictions of interracial sexual activity.

-Productions can feature any type of ethnic group, such as White, Asian, Middle Eastern, Latino, Black, or Native American.
+Productions can feature any type of ethnic group; however, the most commonly marketed ethnic genres involve Asian women, Latino women, and black women, most often paired with white men.

 Demographics

+The most prevalent form of ethnic pornography is that which involves Asian females.
+According to Christopher Mcgahan, himself citing a July 2005 Yahoo!
+Adullt Galleries directory, pornographic websites depicting Asian female actresses outnumber almost all other forms of hardcore pornography.
+Websites explicitly depicting Latina or black women are also commonly found; however, ethnic pornography featuring white women tends to be more obscure and found within the ambiguous "interracial" category; few websites mark "white" as a distinct racial category.

-According to a 2019 study published in Archives of Sexual Behavior, the most common form of interracial pornography involves white men paired with either Asian, Latina, or Black women.
+According to a 2019 study published in Archives of Sexual Behavior, the most common form of interracial pornography involves white men paired with either Asian, Latina, or black women.
 In terms of "most watched" videos, the most common form was white men with Latina women.
 Interracial videos involving black and white individuals were equally distributed across gender pairings, at 15.1%.
-White women were present in 37.2% of all videos (including non-interracial pornography), while White male actors were present in 55.2% of all videos.
+White women were present in 37.2% of all videos (including non-interracial pornography), while white male actors were present in 55.2% of all videos.